Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Introduction

 \subsection{Purpose and Plan of the Chapter}

 This short introduction gave an informal overview over general concerns shared by AI and computer science on the one hand, and cognitive, social, and legal sciences on the other.
 At closer inspection, however, cross-pollinations between these domains are driven by different motivations.
-Limiting our view to a technical feasibility perspective, we are facing two different \textit{complex adaptive system} design problems, to be solved with the same knowledge resources: \begin{itemize} \item the problem of modeling, simulating, and reasoning about \textit{complex socio-institu-tional arrangements} like law, markets, business, etc. \item the problem of designing \textit{complex information system arrangements} based on design metaphors drawing from vocabulary on minds and institutions. \end{itemize}
+Limiting our view to a technical feasibility perspective, we are facing two different \textit{complex adaptive system} design problems, to be solved with the same knowledge resources: \begin{itemize} \item the problem of modeling, simulating, and reasoning about \textit{complex socio-institu-tional arrangements} like law, markets, business, etc.; \item the problem of designing \textit{complex information system arrangements} based on design metaphors drawing from vocabulary on minds and institutions. \end{itemize} Application domains like electronic institutions are particularly fascinating for researchers from both traditions, because they make us face both design problems at once.